Peabody and Catalyst complete merger

 The new Peabody Group will be responsible for 104,000 homes and around 220,000 customers across London and the Home Counties.

-Taking a local approach, the new organisation will harness the benefits of being larger but with a strong community focus, better connected to its customers and committed to £11m of community investment each year.
+Taking a local approach, the new organisation will harness the benefits of being larger but with a strong community focus, better connected to its residents and committed to £11m of community investment each year.

 Strong local focus